ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 The quote notation is typically used in several situations...

-* you are matching a recognized phrase so quoting it emphasizes that
+* You are matching a recognized phrase so quoting it emphasizes that.
-* what you are matching contains embedded punctuation and you don't want to think

-About how to tokenize it e.g., _"Mrs. Watson's"_ -- is the period part of Mrs, is the `'` part of _Watson_, etc. Easier just to use quotes and let the system handle it.
+* What you are matching contains embedded punctuation and you don't want to think about how to tokenize it e.g., _"Mrs. Watson's"_ -- is the period part of Mrs, is the `'` part of _Watson_, etc. Easier just to use quotes and let the system handle it.

 * You want to use a phrase inside `[]` or `{}` choices.
 Like `[ like live "really enjoy" ]`